Brompton, South Australia: Schools

 Bowden Brompton Community School is located on Torrens Road and Immaculate Heart of Mary School is located on East Street.

 Facilities and attractions

 Shopping and dining

-The Hawker Street shopping and dining precinct, and the Brompton Hotel and the Excelsior Hotel are in the suburb.
+The Brompton Hotel and the Excelsior Hotel are in the suburb.

 Parks

 The Hindmarsh Incinerator in Josiah Mitton Reserve, pictured facing southeast, was designed by Walter Burley Griffin in 1935.

 There are several parks in Brompton, the largest of which is Josiah Mitton Reserve, between Wood Avenue and Burley Griffin Boulevard.
 The reserve includes the Hindmarsh Incinerator, designed by Walter Burley Griffin in 1935.
 Completed in 1936, it is one of his two buildings in SA listed as among the 120 nationally significant 20th-century buildings in South Australia, the other being the Thebarton Incinerator at Thebarton.
 Other notable parks within Brompton include Stormrage Reserve, Thomas Harkness Reserve, and Ethelbert Reserve.

 Motorsport

 From 1949 until 1979, Brompton was the home to the world-famous Rowley Park Speedway located on the corner of Torrens Road and Coglin Street.
 Rowley Park was a 358 m dirt track speedway built in the old Brompton Brick Pits and operated 23 meetings per season (usually October to April) on Friday nights and was capable of holding over 10,000 spectators.
 The speedway hosted numerous Australian and South Australian speedway championships through its history.
 From 1954 until 1973, the speedway was promoted by leading Adelaide identity Kym Bonython who made Rowley Park 'the' place to be in Adelaide on a Friday night during summer.
 Rowley Park closed on 4 April 1979 and is now the site of the Kym Bonython housing estate.

 In 1965, Rowley Park was the site of Australia's first Demolition derby.